An Approach to Financial Decision Making

 Healthy, Wealthy and Wise

 According to the Financial Consumer Agency of Canada1, good health is determined by mental, physical, and financial wellness.
 In other words: mind, body, and money.
 Physical and mental health makes sense, but what is financial wellness?
-Financial wellness doesn’t necessarily mean you have millions of dollars invested, although you’ve achieved an admirable goal if you […]
+Financial wellness doesn’t necessarily mean you have millions of dollars invested, although you’ve achieved an admirable goal if […]

 Financial Advice for New and Expecting Parents